Buying a car with a lien

 The bottom line

-There are plenty of instances when people buy a used car with a lien from a private party without encountering any challenges or issues.
-To ensure the process goes smoothly and avoid any major problems, know what steps must be taken to remove the lien.
+People often buy a used car with a lien from a private party without issue.
+To ensure the process goes smoothly and avoid any major problems, search for the details of the lien using vehicle history reports, the DMV or the National Motor Vehicle Title Information System.
 You should also research pricing, line up your own auto financing and get any agreements you make with a private seller in writing.

 Related Articles